anjavogt/WAMM-Cancer-Modeling/README.md

 # Cancer Progression Modeling

 This repository presents a multi-perspective approach to modeling and classifying cancer cell population dynamics.
-It combines **deterministic ODE modeling**, **stochastic simulation (Gillespie algorithm)**, and **machine learning (ML)** techniques to better understand the conditions under which cancerous populations go extinct or grow uncontrollably.
+It combines **deterministic ODE modeling**, **stochastic simulation (Gillespie algorithm)**, and **machine learning (ML)** techniques to better understand the conditions under which colon cell populations (stem cells, transit amplifying (TA), and fully differentiated (FD)) go extinct or grow uncontrollably.

 ### Authors:
 Rebecca Wang: lufanw@uw.edu, Alexis Georgiades: alexisg8@uw.edu, Anja Vogt: anjav@uw.edu

 ## Project Overview

-This project was developed as part of an research project in the AMATH Department at the University of Washington (Spring 2025).
-The goal is to simulate, analyze, and predict cancer progression under varying biological conditions using computational and data-driven methods.
+This project was developed as part of a research project in the AMATH Department at the University of Washington (Spring 2025).
+The goal is to simulate, analyze, and predict cell population changes under varying biological conditions using computational and data-driven methods.

 ## Dataset Information